AnonymouX47/term-image/docs/source/installation.rst

    Also, if you're having an issue with terminal support, also report or view information about it in the discussion linked above.

+See `here <https://github.com/termstandard/colors>`_ for information about terminal colors and a list of potentially supported terminal emulators.

+.. warning:: Some terminal emulators support 24-bit colors but have a 256-color pallete.
+This will limit color reproduction